noahehall/theBookOfNoah/linux/docker/docker.md

         - current user

   - use base images to create common layers
-    - do not set the default user int he base otherwise all implementations will not be able to update the image
+    - do not set the default user in the base otherwise all implementations will not be able to update the image
-    - however you should always create the user:group
+    - however you should always create the user:group as soon as possible (just dont change to it)

   - use TLS to secure your registry